taichi-dev/taichi_benchmark/n-body/README.md

 |L2 cache capacity| 4MB|

+Performance is measured with "Billion body interactions per second" to indicate compute throughtput.
 The performance of different Taichi and CUDA implementations is illustrated in the following figure.

 <p align="center">
 <img src="fig/bench_roofline.png" width="560">